cncolder/demo/benchmark/lodash-fp-omit-alternative/README.md

-# Lodash fp omit alternate
+# Lodash fp omit alternative

 The `lodash/fp/omit` is buggy.
 When omit with deep nested path with array indexes, the source object get mutated.